 In 1984, Jim Koch, founder and brewer of Samuel Adams beers, brewed his first batch of Samuel Adams Boston Lager in his kitchen.
 Now you can follow in Jim's footsteps and have your homebrew nationally distributed.

 Quality ingredients and equipment are vital to the success of any homebrew.
-The following preferred partners are pleased to offer discounted products for participants in the 2013 Samuel Adams American Homebrew Contest.
+The following online homebrew shops offer the necessary tools and ingredients to get started.
 Depending on where you live, you may be able to save on shipping costs by purchasing from the supplier closest to you.

 - How do I enter?

-- Log on to www.samueladams.com and follow the on-screen entry instruction to complete the electronic entry form or print and fill out the entry form (the last page of the Rules and Regulations, or download from www.samueladams.com).
+- Log on on the right and follow the on-screen entry instruction to complete the electronic entry form.
 For complete instructions on filling out the entry form, see Part II.

 - Entrants who complete the electronic entry form will receive a detailed email with shipping instructions and customized Bottle Identification Forms.
 Paper (offline) entrants should download and print Bottle Entry Forms.

-- Fold and rubber band the entry form around one sample bottle and rubber band a bottle identification form to each of the other three bottles.
+- Secure a bottle identification form around each of the four bottles with a rubber band.
 Your entry will be disqualified if you use glue or tape to secure the forms to the bottles.